As far as anyone can tell, we animals come here with a surprisingly few number of jobs. In order of importance, they are,

 Reproduction is such a huge deal that biologists have long been confounded by the few animals that do the whole menopause thing.
 Wouldn't it make more sense to be able to have babies right up until the bitter end?
 The overwhelming majority of mammalian species do it this way — everybody, in fact, except humans and two whale species, killer whales being one.

 Female killer whales, or orcas, have a lifespan and lifecycle very similar to that of humans: they can become mothers starting in their early teens, and go through menopause in their 30s or 40s, although many females live into their 90s.
 Males, on the other hand, rarely make it past 50.
-A new study published in the journal Current Biology looks into the reasons behind why female orcas stop reproducing halfway through their lives — and finds it might have something to do with minimizing tension between mothers and daughters.
+A study published in the journal Current Biology in January 2017 looks into the reasons behind why female orcas stop reproducing halfway through their lives — and finds it might have something to do with minimizing tension between mothers and daughters.

 The team's previous research shows that in orca communities, older females are important leaders, helping their children find the best sources of food.
 But what's keeping these older ladies from having babies, just like their daughters and granddaughters?
 Earlier work by two of the study co-authors theorized that for humans, older women become more closely related to those around them as they age, and younger women tend to spend more effort competing to reproduce, and that because of this process older women end up investing more time in helping care for the children of the younger women rather than in competing with them.

 In the most recent study, the researchers tested their hypothesis in killer whale communities, looking at 43 years' worth of demographic data for a group of wild resident orcas in the Pacific Northwest.
 They found that when older female orcas had babies at the same time as their daughters, their calves were 1.7 times more likely to die than those of their daughters.